 Written by: Greg Ellifritz

 I’m going to keep the hose attached to the body of the fire extinguisher.
-Most people separate it to spray a fire, but it doesn’t have to be pulled away from the body of the extinguisher to function.
+Most people separate it (like the photo above) to spray a fire, but it doesn’t have to be pulled away from the body of the extinguisher to function.
 Hold the grip of the extinguisher with your strong hand.
 Support the body of the extinguisher with your non-dominant hand, ideally placing your thumb over the hose to keep it in place.
 Aim the “muzzle” of the hose at the terrorist and keep spraying until the extinguisher is empty.
 Once empty, keep the same grip and thrust the bottom of the canister into the terrorist’s face repeatedly.
-Hopefully this will provide enough distraction/injury that your friends can wrestle away the terrorist’s gun.
+Hopefully this will provide enough distraction/injury that your friends can wrestle away the terrorist’s weapon.

 In another effective counterattack, one person sprays, one person tackles, and one person gets the weapon.
 The tackler would be hard to stop because most people don’t practice tracking targets moving towards them when shooting their guns in practice.
 It’s tough to hit this kind of moving target even with practice.
 It would be almost impossible with a face full of fire extinguisher powder.
 The tackling defender would serve to keep the terrorist from creating distance by turning and running when the spray is deployed.
 It would be difficult to stop this kind of attack.

 When the extinguisher is empty, besides thrusting, you can also swing the canister by the handle, using the body of the fire extinguisher as an impact weapon.
 Depending on the size of the canister, this movement will likely take some strength to perform effectively.
 It will also take a little bit of space and may not work in a tight location.